 I love games like Monopoly, checkers and even Uno.
 I have always loved the idea of chess and I know people love the game.
 I mean when they have different themed pieces of chess from Star Wars to Harry Potter, you know people can get serious about the game.
 So going into Chess Ultra for the PlayStation VR, I will say I have never played a game of chess in my life and didn’t know what to expect with taking my non-knowledge and throwing that in with VR would bring me.
 Once I started the game, my wanting to learn about the game turned into an eagerness of wanting to really be good at this.

 I appreciate the fact that Chess Ultra gives me the need to learn more about the game of chess and the over 80 chess puzzles.
+So should you buy Chess Ult I appreciate the fact that Chess Ultra gives me the need to learn more about the game of Chess and with the over 80 chess puzzles, there is a lot to be had here.
 So should you buy Chess Ultra?
 Yes.
-It is one of those few gems that makes you want to learn and makes you want to get better.
-Even if you don’t own a PlayStation VR, it is a rewarding experience with it’s 4k visuals, seamless online and Grandmaster approved AI, but playing with the PlayStation VR in that immersive world made me feel like Charles Xavier from the X-Men and unleashing my mind and getting that checkmate!
+It is one of those few gems that make you want to learn and makes you want to get better.
+Even if you don’t own a PlayStation VR, it is a rewarding experience with its 4k visuals and the fact that I am able to re-write history in some of the biggest historic matches and even compete in Official Ripstone tournaments, and seamless online and Grandmaster approved AI.
+But playing with the PlayStation VR in that immersive world made me feel like Charles Xavier from the X-Men and unleashing my mind and getting that checkmate!

 Make sure you also check out Ripstone Games to see all their other games and make sure you follow them @RipstoneGames to see what other future products they can deliver and watch them every week on Twitch.
 Until next time, I need to get more chess in my life.